KUVIANTIINDONESIANET/BughunterTools/README.md

 - ~/bughunter/disc/ : Tools for Discovery
 - ~/bughunter/expt/ : Tools for Exploitation
 - ~/bughunter/rept/ : Tools for Reporting
-- ~/bughunter/sage/ : Tools by Mr. SAGE
+- ~/bughunter/sage/ : Tools by Mr. Vean

 View Tool's README.md File for Installation Instruction and How To Use Guide.